bank-vaults/bank-vaults.dev/docs/tls/_index.md

 ## Operator custom TLS settings

-There are some attributes that can influence the TLS settings in the operator:
+Some attributes can influence the TLS settings in the operator:

 ```go
     // ExistingTLSSecretName is name of the secret contains TLS certificate (accepted secret type: kubernetes.io/tls)